Undergraduate Courses

 In order to emulate best practice the course is taught over nine semesters (three per annum) and over three years.
 Given the practical nature of the course, and the principal objective of training the actor’s body as an instrument as well as the creative imagination, the intensity of the training for actors means that a student can expect to be in class for approximately 35 hours per week and 36 weeks per annum.
 Additional commitment during production modules will also be required.

 Admission to our Bachelor in Acting is not part of CAO/UCAS or any other points based systems.
-Students are expected to have achieved the minimum matriculation requirements for Trinity College Dublin courses, however, exceptions may be made based on the demonstration of exceptional natural talent at auditions.
+Students are expected to have achieved the minimum matriculation requirements for Trinity College Dublin courses; however, exceptions may be made based on the demonstration of exceptional talent and ability at auditions.
 More information on Trinity's matriculation requirements.

 Read about The Lir Academy Tutors here.